How to Choose the Best Weekender or Overnight Bag (Expert Advice)

 Another aspect to look for is how accessible a real person is.
 Is there a number to call?
 Did a real person answer?
 Were your questions answered or are you getting a run-around?

-Did your email get a reply from a real person who answered your questions or concerns?
-Or did you get back an auto reply with no follow up?
+Did your email get a reply from a real person who answered your quest-up?
 If your question is replied to by a real person, that's a promising sign.
 These types of things matter, especially if you have a problem after the sale.